 I am a secondary school teacher of history and I have taught in both state and independent settings.
-I currently have responsibility for the co-ordination of history at Key Stage Three level.
+I currently have responsibility for the co-ordination of history at Key Stage 3 level.
 I am also a classroom Lead Practitioner.
+In 2016 I set up my school’s Journal Club.

 I am an associate editor for the journal Teaching History, in which I have written several full-length articles.
 I have also penned various features for the journal such as the ‘New, Novice or Nervous’ guides to subjects such as progression in evidential understanding and addressing controversial issues in the classroom.